-An analysis network latency show that it is a combination of two distinct types of latency: static latency and dynamic latency.
+ToAn analysis network latency further, show that it can be classified into is a combination of two distinct types of latency: static latency and dynamic latency.
 Static latency includes serial data latency, device forwarding latency, and optical/electrical transmission latency.
-This type of latency is determined by the capability of the switching hardware and the transmission distance of the data.
-It usually is fixed and very predictable.
-Figure 7 shows the current industry measurements for static latency are generally at nanosecond (10-9 second) or sub-microsecond (10-6) level, and account for less than 1% of the total end-to-end network delay.
+This type of latency is determined by the capability of the forwarding chipswitching hardware and the transmission distance of the data.
+It usually has ais fixed specification and very predictable.
+Figure X says that 7 shows the current industry measurements for static latency is are generally at as nanosecond (10-9 second) or sub-usmicrosecond (10-6) level-in the industry, and accounts account for less than 1% of the total end-to-end network delay.

-Dynamic latency plays a much greater role in total end-to-end network delay and is greatly affected by the conditions within the communication environment.
-Dynamic latency is created from delays introduced by internal queuing and packet retransmission, which are caused by network congestion and packet loss.
-In the AI era, congestion from the unique traffic patterns of high-speed storage and specialized AI computing nodes becomes more and more severe on the network.
-Packet queuing and packet loss can occur frequently, causing the end-to-end network latency to skyrocket to the level of sub-seconds.
-The key to low end-to-end network latency is to improve dynamic latency.
+The dynamic Dynamic latency greatly affects the plays a much greater role in total end-to-end network performance.
+The dynamic latency ratio delay and is greater than 99%.
+The dynamic latency includes the greatly affected by the conditions within the communication environment.
+Dynamic latency is created from delays introduced by internal queuing latency and packet retransmission-latency, which are caused by network congestion and packet loss.
+In the AI era, traffic conflicts become congestion from the unique traffic patterns of high-speed storage and specialized AI computing nodes becomes more and more severe on networksthe network.
+Packet queuing orand packet loss often occurs can occur frequently, causing the end-to-end network latency withinto skyrocket to the level of sub-seconds.
+Therefore, the The key of theto low-latency network is the low dynamic latency.